Paul Manafort: The man who helped Trump win

 However, he ended up falling prey to the controversy his appointment was intended to stifle.

-He was convicted on eight charges of tax fraud, bank fraud and failing to disclose foreign bank accounts.
+He was convicted on eight charges of tax fraud, bank fraud and failing to disclose foreign bank accounts and sentenced to nearly four years in prison.

 - Russia: The controversy Trump can't shake